StefFrustagli/board_gamers_vault/README.md

 #### Users and relevant platforms

 My ideal users would mainly be ‘nerds’ and geeky individuals, spanning various age groups, who may use different social media platforms.
 Based on my experience and observations, marketing the website on Instagram, Facebook, and TikTok will effectively reach them.

+I have categorized the age groups as follows:

 **Age Group (45-60 years)**:
 - Primarily use Facebook.